gitbrent/PptxGenJS/README.md

 # PptxGenJS
 Client-side JavaScript framework that produces PowerPoint (pptx) presentations.

-By including the PptxGenJS framework inside an HTML page, you have the ability to quickly and easily produce PowerPoint presentations with a few simple JavaScript commands.
+Include the PptxGenJS framework inside an HTML page (or a node project), to gain the ability to quickly and easily produce PowerPoint presentations with a few simple JavaScript commands.

+## Main Features
 * Complete, modern JavaScript solution - no client configuration, plug-ins, or other settings required
 * Works with all modern desktop browsers (Chrome, Edge, Firefox, IE11, Opera et al.)
 * Presentation pptx export is pushed to client browsers as a regular file without the need for any user interaction
 * Simple, feature-rich API: Supports Master Slides and all major object types (Tables, Shapes, Images and Text)

+## Additional Features
-Additionally, this framework includes a unique [Table-to-Slides](#table-to-slides--1-click-exports) feature that will reproduce an HTML Table across one or more Slides with a single command.
+This framework also includes a unique [Table-to-Slides](#table-to-slides--1-click-exports) feature that will reproduce an HTML Table across one or more Slides with a single command.

-Supported write/output formats:
-* PowerPoint 2007+ (.pptx), Open Office, and Apple Keynote

 **************************************************************************************************